ampache/ampache/README.md

 ### Existing Ampach drop-in
 If you wish to run the client on an existing copy of Ampache.

+Put the `client` folder into your base directory.

 Put the `newclient` folder into your base directory.

+Access via `/newclient`

 ####Since version 4.1.0 JSON support is now built in Ampache!